Right to sit in the United States: History

 By 1932, almost all of the states, the District of Columbia, and the territories of Puerto Rico and the Philippines, had passed laws requiring some form of suitable seating for women workers.
 The majority of states with right to sit laws specify that "suitable seats" be provided by employers and that workers be allowed to sit when standing is not required.
 The only state in the United States without a right to sit law by 1932 was Mississippi.
-North Dakota and New Mexico passed suitable sitting laws in 1922 and 1931, respectively.
+North Dakota and New Mexico passed suitable sitting laws in 1920 and 1931, respectively.

+In 1960, 46 states, the District of Columbia, and Puerto Rico had suitable seating laws.
+All applied only to women workers except Florida.

-The 1965 Handbook on Women Workers published by the Women's Bureau Bulletin recommends, as a health standard, "Suitable seats in adequate numbers; workers free to use them when not actively engaged in performance of duties that require a standing position, or at all times when nature of job permits."
+The 1965, Handbook on Women Workers published by the Women's Bureau Bulletin recommends, as a health standard, "Suitable seats in adequate numbers; workers free to use them when not actively engaged in performance of duties that require a standing position, or at all times when nature of job permits."

+In 1969, 45 states, the District of Columbia, and Puerto Rico had suitable seating laws.
+They had been repealed in Delaware, Hawaii, Illinois, Maryland, and North Dakota, and had never been enacted in Mississippi.

+By January 1st, 1982, 22 jurisdictions in the United States had right to sit laws.
+The laws had been amended to be gender neutral in nine states: California, Massachusetts, Oregon, Montana, Utah, New Jersey, Wisconsin, Florida, and Washington, D.C.